A PRICKLY INTERVIEW

 Judy Lundy – CEO www.millcreekls.com

-Joe Perogi—“This group makes natural proteins to grow adult stem cells.
-They can grow proteins better, faster, with less risk.
-A million people walk around with damaged hearts in the US alone.
-This’ll be the first heart regeneration treatment on the market, and there’re a lot of other uses, like Lou Gehrig’s disease, kidneys, arthritis, diabetes, severe wounds.
-There’s something else that’s real special about it, but I’ll get to that in a minute.
+Joe—“This group makes natural proteins to grow adult stem cells.
+They can grow proteins better, faster, ‘n’ with less risk.
+This’ll be the first heart regeneration treatment on the market, and there’s a lotta other uses, like Lou Gehrig’s disease, used-up kidneys, arthritis, diabetes, severe wounds.”

-Joe—“Good.
-Mill Creek gets around all those problems.
+A—“Good.
+Mill Creek gets around all them problems.
+They use the patient’s own cells.
+That speeds up the healing and there’s no rejection.
 They already passed their Phase 2 study.
 Phase 3 is pending.”

 Editor’s Note—Phase 1 proves safety.
 Phase 2 proves it works.
 Phase 3 validates Phase 2.

-Joe—“One of the interesting things about the business is their supply of materials.
+Joe—“One of the interesting things about the business is their other supply o’ materials.
+These is fer experiments and stuff.
 They collect expired adult human platelets.
-The stuff is useless to hospitals after five days and they’re scrambling to get rid of it.
-Mill Creek picks it up on day six and makes everybody happy.
-It’s still good for their process and they cryofreeze it and build a nice stockpile.
+It’s useless to hospitals after five days and they scramble to get ridda the stuff.
+Mill Creek picks it up on day six and makes ever’body happy.
+They cryofreeze it and build a nice stockpile.
 Frozen, it lasts two or three years.
 So think about it.
-Their supply is cheap waste material and right now, they get it almost free.
-They’re busy signing 5-year supply contracts.
+Their supply is cheap waste material or a guy’s own tissue.
+They get it almost free.
+They been busy signin’ 5-year supply contracts.”

-“Their CEO has the credentials.
+“The CEO’s got credentials.
 Mayo, ISU, Novartis.
-She’s both a scientist and an MBA.
+She’s a scientist and an MBA.
 Good combo.
 From the look of it, they rounded up a top management team.
 Tech licensed by Mayo, which is the normal way Mayo does R&D.”

 Editor’s Note—The Mayo Clinic’s model is to research the technology, then license it for 17 years and stay on as a partner.

-Joe—“Mill Creek’s first step is to monetize the heart application that Mayo is researching.
-They’ve already locked in two clients with others knocking at the door.
+Joe—“They already locked in two clients with others knocking at the door.
 Expected Y5 revenue—$52 mil.
-5-year return about equal to a 183% annual interest rate.”
+5-year return about equal to a 183% annual interest rate.
+This one looks like the real thing t’ me.”

 Stephen Cook – President www.labicheaerospace.com

-Joe Perogi—“You want to hear this or what?
+A—“You wanna hear this er what?
 CFC’s product is the FSC-1.
 FSC stands for ‘Flying Sports Car’ It’s a flying car with wings that fold into the body.
 Yeah, you heard me right.
 James Bond stuff.
-Fold-away wings gets around the main obstacle these things always faced in the past.
+Fold-away wings gets around the main obstacle these things always face.
+Can’t even tell they’s there when you tuck ’em away.
 The initial modal sells for $150K and they’re working to bring that down.”

-Joe— “Steve Cook’s got seven years in Aerospace and plenty of connections.
+A— “Steve Cook’s got seven years in Aerospace and plenty o’ connections.
 He met with Burt Rutan, Tim Draper, and Clayten Christianson.
-He’s got a list of amazing people involved, from NASA to Toyota and Mazda.
+Got a list of amazing people involved, from NASA to Toyota and Mazda.
 His team includes a Ph.D, a CPA, an MBA.
 He’s doing a Round A funding.”

-John—“As I recall, Henry Ford predicted this car in 1940.
-So far there’ve been a lot of duds.”
+Q—“As I recall, Henry Ford predicted this car in 1940.
+So far there have been nothing but duds.”

-Joe—“Because of advanced technology, competition is heating up.
-Another company has a new 2-seater that does 120 mph in the air and is already FAA approved.
-That company has 250 hard orders for $250K each.
+A—”Well it ain’t sci-fi no more.
+Technology’s a lot better now.
+Competition is heating up.
+Another outfit’s got a 2-seater, does 120 mph in the air– already FAA approved.
+That company’s got 250 hard orders for $250K each.
 Far as I’m concerned, that proves the concept.
 CFC’s got a better product for a lot less money.
 They plan to build theirs to hold five people.
 It’s supposed to do 150-225 mph in the air at 17 mpg with a 500-mile range.”

-Joe—“It is.
-They use counter-rotating pusher props to make it safe and easy to fly.
-The video of it flying looks good.
-They use an airframe parachute to bring it safely to the ground if the engine fails.
-I like their plan to license the tech to Burt Rutan and work with him.
+A—“Yeah.
+And counter-rotating pusher props to make it safe and easy.
+I seen a video of it flying.
+Looks good.
+And there’s even an airframe parachute to bring it down safe if the engine fails.
+I like it that they’s working with Burt Rutan.
 He knows how to pull this off.
 Another huge thing to consider—as a car, it looks hot.
 Nothing brought to market in the past can say that.”

-Joe—“Yet to be seen.
-So far, this is still a dream.
-No revenue at all for 5-7 years.
-It’ll be hard to fund with that profile, but I hope they make it a go.
+A—“Yet to be seen.
 I think they need a good advisor to get them past the financing hurdle.”

 John Dolphin www.heatwavesolar.com

-Joe—“This is an advanced solar heating technology called “The Harvestor” and it’s made in the US.
-Looks really slick, like a big window.
+Joe—“This’s advanced solar heating technology called “The Harvestor” and it’s made in the US of A. Looks real slick, like a big window.
 It’s a self-contained unit that mounts anywhere.
-Easy installation.
-Put it on your south wall, hook up the fan, and it pumps hot air into your house.
+Easy to put up.
+Hang it on yer south wall, hook up the fan, and it pumps hot air into your house.
 It doesn’t get much simpler than that.
-Each unit heats 1000 square feet and you can install as many as you want.
-They’ll probably market it through the home improvement outlets.
+They’s probably gonna market through the home improvement outlets.
 Already talking to Menards.”

-Joe—Mill Creek won decisively, followed by HeatWave and then CFC Air.
-Let me know when your book comes out.
+Joe—Mill Creek won big-time, followed by HeatWave and then CFC Air.
+Let me know when yer book comes out.

 Find Chicago Venture Magazine at